luishsilva/name-that-fish-typescript-game/readme.md

 - [ x ] State should not be duplicated
 - [ x ] Variables should be named logicially
 - [ x ] No unneccessary console logs
-- [ ] No commented out blocks of code (Code comments are fine)
+- [ x ] No commented out blocks of code (Code comments are fine)
-- [ ] Setup a github repository with your submission as the `main` branch, you will submit a link to this for grading (NOT A ZIP FILE)
+- [ x ] Setup a github repository with your submission as the `main` branch, you will submit a link to this for grading (NOT A ZIP FILE)

 ### Typescript Specific Requirements